 We will enjoy amazing food and drink, in spectacularly beautiful settings.
 We will interact with locals of all persuasions.
 If possible, we will modify an evening dinner to attend a match – rugby, football or cricket – in this sports-mad country.

 South Africa and Nelson Mandela.
+Christmas and New Year’s in the warm embrace of the South African summer.
 A trip of a lifetime to learn of the peoples and the places that shape the future of the continent.